Vegan Coffee Cake

 You are making three different things for this coffee cake–first, the cinnamon crumble layer.
 Next, the batter, and then finally, the glaze.
 The glaze is totally optional and makes for a sweeter and prettier cake.
 I recommend it, but if you want a less sweet coffee cake, then omit it.

-For the batter, you’ll need unsweetened non-dairy milk, apple cider vinegar, vegan butter, sugar, vegan yogurt or sour cream, vanilla extract, flour, baking powder and soda, and salt
+For the batter, you’ll need unsweetened non-dairy milk, like oat milk or soy milk, apple cider vinegar, vegan butter, sugar, vegan yogurt or sour cream, vanilla extract, flour, baking powder, soda, and salt.
+The vegan yogurt and sour cream act with the apple cider vinegar, making the gluten more tender and the overall vegan coffee cake more moisture.

 If you plan on making the glaze, you’ll also need powdered sugar, unsweetened non-dairy milk, vanilla extract, and maple syrup.